Laser Styli

 • .E. is the Smyrnian branch, a barely recognisable Biblioteca that went through the software meatgrinder of endless cyberconflicts and is as such considered as the most secure of them all — and also the most obscure.

-Versions of Biblioteca are thus named after the long-term release they are built upon, the meta-distribution and the actual distribution.
+Further versions of Biblioteca are named after the long-term release they are built upon, the meta-distribution and the actual distribution.
 The current version of the “Capella” distribution used by the Starmoth Initiative would be referred to as follows: 3.0 - O - Capella.2.5.

 While Biblioteca is by far the most widely used OS in human space, several open-source competitors also exist, often in very specific niches.
 The most well-known ones are Mirror, specifically developed for quantum computers, and SGIS, a stellar geographic information system (GIS) that started as a piece of software but became a full-fledged OS.